gerrit-coder/plugins_coder-workspace/README.md

 - On the change page, the "Open Coder Workspace" action targets the latest patchset if none is selected.
 - The plugin passes repo, branch, change, patchset and change URL as rich parameters by default (configurable).
+- The plugin also passes git repository URLs and change refs for automatic repository cloning and cherry-picking (see [Git Repository Cloning](#git-repository-cloning) below).

 ### Single Workspace Management